ENG 223F Writing About Cultures (AOK1, AOK3 and AOK4)

 In this course, students will begin by exploring their own “cultural intelligence” to develop the intellectual tools to look deeply into another culture, society or group and to understand the way their own cultural contexts create their ideas about the world.
 Using the itinerary of the trip as a starting point, students will study the culture and the places they will visit (through guidebooks, films and internet research), and they will create a series of cultural questions they hope to answer through their travel.
 During the travel portion on the course, students will engage in a daily writing workshop in which they will create and publish (via trip blogs) an interview, a travel essay and a trip memoir.

-Accepted students will enroll in ENG223F during Fall 2017 registration via the Pace Portal using the CRN: 73909.
+Accepted students will enroll in ENG223F during Fall 2018 registration via the Pace Portal.
+CRN: TBD.

 Dr. Jane Collins